 Our audit was conducted for the purpose of forming an opinion on Indiana State Museum and Historic Sites Corporation's basic financial statements.
-The combining schedule - statement of net position information, combining schedule - statement of revenues, expenses and changes in net position information and schedule of Indiana State Museum Store Operations on pages 30 through 32 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining schedule - statement of net position information and combining schedule - statement of revenues, expenses and changes in net position information on pages 31 through 32 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects, in relation to the basic financial statements as a whole.